pydantic/pydantic/docs/usage/types.md

   - `postgresql+pygresql`
 - `AmqpDsn`: schema `amqp` or `amqps`, user info not required, TLD not required, host not required
 - `RedisDsn`: scheme `redis` or `rediss`, user info not required, tld not required, host not required (CHANGED: user info
-- `MongoDsn` : scheme `mongodb`, user info not required, database name not required, port not required
-  not required from **v1.6** onwards), user info may be passed without user part (e.g., `rediss://:pass@localhost`)
+- `MongoDsn` : scheme `mongodb`, user info not required, database name not required, port not required from **v1.6** onwards), user info may be passed without user part (e.g., `rediss://:pass@localhost`)
 - `stricturl`: method with the following keyword arguments:
     - `strip_whitespace: bool = True`